Governance That Drives AI From Pilot to Reality — with Atlan + Snowflake. Watch Now →

 Alternatively, you can use external tools that connect with Snowflake and leverage the wealth of metadata stored in the ACCOUNT_USAGE schema.

-Before exploring either solution, let’s dig deeper into the root cause — understanding Snowflake costs and typical reasons that cause it to grow exponentially.
+Before exploring either solution, let’s investigate the root cause, understand Snowflake costs, and the typical reasons that cause it to grow exponentially.

 High Snowflake costs usually result from failing to follow Snowflake’s cost optimization guidelines and sloppy use of resources.
 The most common causes that inflate your Snowflake costs are: